Low-Light Image Enhancement with Wavelet-based Diffusion Models: Experiment

 \subsection{Experimental Settings}

 \textbf{Implementation Details.} Our implementation is done with PyTorch.
 The proposed network can be converged after being trained for $1\times10^{5}$ iterations on four NVIDIA RTX 2080Ti GPUs.
 The Adam optimizer~\cite{Adam} is adopted for optimization.
 The initial learning rate is set to $1\times10^{-4}$ and decays by a factor of 0.8 after every $5\times10^{3}$ iterations.
-The batch size and patch size are set to 8 and 256$\times$256, respectively.
+The batch size and patch size are set to 12 and 256$\times$256, respectively.
 The wavelet transformation scale $K$ is set to 2.
 For our wavelet-based conditional diffusion model, the commonly used U-Net architecture~\cite{Unet} is adopted as the noise estimator network.
 To achieve efficient restoration, the time step $T$ is set to 200 for the training phase, and the implicit sampling step $S$ is set to 10 for both the training and inference phases.
-For more details, please refer to our upcoming code release.

 \textbf{Datasets.} Our network is trained and evaluated on the LOLv1 dataset~\cite{RetinexNet}, which contains 1,000 synthetic low/normal-light image pairs and 500 real-word pairs, where 15 real-world pairs are adopted for evaluation and the remaining pairs are used for training.
 Additionally, we adopt 2 real-world paired datasets, including LOLv2-real~\cite{LOLV2} and LSRW~\cite{R2RNet}, to evaluate the performance of the proposed method.
 More specifically, the LSRW dataset contains 5,650 image pairs captured in various scenes, 5,600 image pairs are randomly selected as the training set and the remaining 50 image pairs are used for evaluation.
 The LOLv2-real dataset contains 789 image pairs, of which 689 pairs are for training and 100 pairs for evaluation.
-Furthermore, we also evaluate the generalization ability of the proposed method on five commonly used real-world unpaired benchmarks, including DICM~\cite{DICM}, LIME~\cite{LIME}, NPE~\cite{NPE}, MEF~\cite{MEF}, and VV\footnote{https://sites.google.com/site/vonikakis/datasets}.
+To validate the effectiveness of our method for high-resolution image restoration, we adopt the UHD-LL dataset~\cite{UHD_ICLR} for evaluation which contains 2,150 low/normal-light Ultra-High-Definition (UHD) image pairs with 4K resolution, where 150 pairs are used for evaluation and the rest for training.
+Furthermore, we evaluate the generalization ability of the proposed method to unseen scenes on five commonly used real-world unpaired benchmarks, including DICM~\cite{DICM}, LIME~\cite{LIME}, NPE~\cite{NPE}, MEF~\cite{MEF}, and VV\footnote{https://sites.google.com/site/vonikakis/datasets}.

 \textbf{Metrics.} For the paired datasets, we adopt two full-reference distortion metrics PSNR and SSIM~\cite{SSIM} to evaluate the performance of the proposed method, and also two perceptual metrics LPIPS~\cite{LPIPS} and FID~\cite{fid} to measure the visual quality of the enhanced results.
 For the other five unpaired datasets, we use three non-reference perceptual metrics NIQE~\cite{NIQE}, BRISQUE~\cite{BRISQUE}, and PI~\cite{PI} for evaluation.